smorad/um_cisc_7026/lecture_13_rl.typ

 #components.adaptive-columns(
     outline(title: none, indent: 1em, depth: 1)
 )

+= Admin

+==
+The final assignment is just an assignment #pause

+Your lowest assignment score will not count #pause

+If you already have 100% on all other assignments, the final project will not change your score

 ==
   *Lecture Goal*: Provide a proper understanding of the theoretical foundations of reinforcement learning